The Future of Work: Developing a 21st Century, Skills-Driven Labor Market

 Alan Krueger makes headlines for launching innovative music industry conference

-Renowned economist and former Chairman of the White House Council of Economic Advisors Alan Krueger established the innovative Music Industry Research Association (MIRA), bringing together a cross-section of esteemed researchers and industry professionals.
+Renowned economist and former Chairman of the White House Council of Economic Advisors, ALAN KRUEGER established the innovative Music Industry Research Association (MIRA), bringing together a cross-section of esteemed researchers and industry professionals.
 As President of MIRA, Krueger also launched and participated in the association’s inaugural conference, delving into topics as varied as industry and media trends, new technological developments, digitization and disruption, and sustainable business models.
 A unique, creative and forward-thinking event, ultimately Krueger and MIRA’s work sheds light on not just the music business but the economy as a whole.
-As Krueger said, "We can make some breakthroughs."
 News of the conference instantly made headlines, resulting in a fascinating Billboard interview with Krueger.
 A current Princeton professor and one of the highest ranked economists in the world by IDEAS/RePEc, Krueger made headlines back in 2001 with his dynamic and oft-cited New York Times column about the economics of Super Bowl Tickets.
 MIRA takes this work to the next level, going beyond ticket sales to the impacts of the digital economy as a whole.

-Alan Krueger wins prestigious prize, makes headlines following informative lecture
+Alan Krueger wins prestigious prize, makes headlines following informative talk

 What are the benefits and risks of the Gig Economy?
 Alan Krueger has deep insights on wage and employment issues in the new economy